tkohegyi/mitmJavaProxy/README.md

 HTTP Request Manipulation
 -------------------
-Just add a request interceptor to the proxy server, and manipulate the request as you wish...
+Just add a Request Interceptor to the proxy server, and manipulate the request as you wish.

 HTTP Response Manipulation
 -------------------
+Just add a Response Interceptor to the proxy server, and you will get access to the responses.

-The key is the Response Volatility.
+The key to manipulate responses is the Response Volatility.
-If volatile, proxy must extract, call interceptor, compress, then release response towards Client.
+If a response is volatile, the proxy (or you) must work with the response a lot (extract, call interceptor, compress, then release response towards the Client).
 This is SLOW.
-If not volatile, proxy may release the response towards the Client, meanwhile extracting the response and notify interceptors.
-So if not volatile, maybe the response arrives to Client before the interceptor actually is called.
-This ensures the fastest method.
+If a response is not volatile, then the proxy don't need to do such things.
+This of course a much faster method, so in case you don't need to manipulate the response, just leave responses as not volatile.
-Response volatility can be set in general via static method: ProxyServer.SetResponseVolatility Or can be set per message via ...
+Response volatility can be set in general via static method: ProxyServer.SetResponseVolatility Or can be set per request-response pair by using the Request Interceptors.

 SSL Support
 -----------